-A quintessential thing to do in Curacao, you can organise this either at the Ship Pier – where the yacht will be setting sail from – or through your hotel.
+A quintessential thing to do in Curacao, you can book a sunset cruise to skip the hassle, or organise this either at the Ship Pier – where the yacht will be setting sail from – or through your hotel.
 We would highly recommend it; nothing quite says “Caribbean sunset” like floating around on a yacht as the sun sinks into the sea!

 Where to Stay in Curacao – Willemstad

 Though there are plenty of amazing places to stay in Curacao along the coastline and in various places on the island, the overall best place to stay in Curacao has got to be Willemstad.
 Staying in this Caribbean town is kind of a no brainer: this is the capital of the island, where all roads lead, where ships arrive and depart, home to a wide choice of eating and drinking options, and where you can find a whole lot of things to do.Places to visit: